percona/pmm/docs/setting-up/server/docker.md

 - [Docker](https://docs.docker.com/get-docker/) 1.12.6 or higher.

-## Running PMM Client as a Docker container
+## Running PMM Server as a Docker container

 1. Pull the image.